crcnum4/tdd_mastermind/README.md

 6. a score of 4 4 means the user got the code right and should win.
 7. the game keeps track of old guesses and informs the user of a repeat guess.

+Rules

+1. do not go back to prior branches or commits.
+2. do not submit any pull requests to the repo.
+3. do not look at any forks of the problem.
+4. recommendation is to download the repo as a zip file and create a fresh repo from the contents. this prevents a link between the two and ensures green squares on github.
+5. DO NOT open any of the testX.cs files until you are ready for the next test (current test passes and the refactor and retrospective phases are done)

 instructions to complete the practice:

 1. To complete the challenge pick one partner (CoderA) to start the first test which is given as a guidline.